The pixel

 Software solutions can help reduce risks, improve visibility, increase efficiency and reduce costs for your supply chain.
 In addition to these benefits, they can also help improve customer satisfaction and retention.

-Amplio is the first software platform to predict and mitigate component shortages for hardware manufacturers by improving visibility into their supply chains.
+Amplio predicts and mitigates component shortages for hardware manufacturers by improving visibility into their supply chains.
 If a component is predicted to be unavailable, Amplio’s marketplace surfaces the best available alternatives—including those parts trapped in excess inventory—to minimize disruption to production schedules or product availability for customers who rely on those components.

 De-risking the supply chain is essential in 2022